AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

   });
 ```

 **Note**: as you can see, the way of text adjustment is a bit tricky.
 The differences in context menu for selected and unselected point requires to omit changing elements using index of the menu's item.
+The sample with adjusted items text can be found [below](#sample).

 ### Hide Element